chadaustin/2016frontend/README.md

 # Editor

-Atom with the ts-language plugin works really well.
+Atom with the atom-typescript plugin works really well.
 I've heard people have good luck with Visual Studio Code too.